kspra3/FIT3175-Notes/Notes/01 - Usability.md

 ### Why are we learning about Usability?
 * First, it is very important to think about your user.
 You can be the best at software development, but no one will use your software if you neglect the users.
-* Second, there is a high demand out there for experts in Usability / UX / HCI.
+* Second, there is a high demand out there for experts in Usability / UX / HCI. :moneybag: :moneybag: :moneybag: